Introduction

 More than 5 years.

-The lifespan of insect netting depends on the quality of the material.
+The lifespan of insect netting depends on the material quality.
 Cheaper options are more likely to tear and will not last long.

 EyouAgro’s insect net can last for more than five years because it is made with a special UV stabilizer and high-quality polyethylene.